Organizational Leadership Award

 GHG Inventory & Verification Requirements

 - GHG inventory must be publicly reported and include both scope 1 and 2 emissions.
-The organization must report both location-based and market-based scope 2 emissions for both the base year and the achievement year.
+The organization must report both location-based and market-based scope 2 emissions for all years.

 - Organizations may track progress toward a goal using a single base year or a base period that reflects an average of annual emissions over several consecutive years.

-- Inventories must be third-party verified to a limited level of assurance or have been through a third-party critical review.
-If scope 3 or direct or indirect biogenic emissions are included as part of the applicant’s goal, these must also undergo third-party verification or critical review.
+- If scope 3 or direct or indirect biogenic emissions are included as part of the applicant’s goal, these must also undergo an audit process.

-- For organizations that have determined certain sources are immaterial and do not include them in their inventory, those sources should be documented in their inventory management plan and verification statement.
+- For organizations that have determined certain sources to be immaterial and that do not include them in their inventory, those sources should be documented in their inventory management plan and the audit records.

-- If adjustments of 5% or more are made to the base year emissions, a third-party verification body or critical reviewer must attest to the accuracy of the base year adjustment.
+- If adjustments of 5% or more are made to the base year emissions, an audit process must attest to the accuracy of the base year adjustment.
 This requirement also applies if the difference between newly reported base year location-based or market-based scope 2 emissions and previously reported base year scope 2 emissions is 5% or more.

 GHG Reduction Goal Requirements

-- The base year for a first generation goal may not be more than four years prior to the year the goal was publicly announced.
-For instance, for first generation goals set in 2016, 2012 would be the earliest base year accepted.
+- The base year for a first-generation goal must not be more than five years prior to the year the goal was publicly announced.
+For instance, for first generation goals set in 2021, 2017 would be the earliest base year accepted.
 Subsequent goals may use the same base year as a previous goal, provided that the new goal extends the goal period by three years at a minimum.